Cluedo (Australian game show): Plot and gameplay

 Around halfway through the broadcast, the murder-of-the-week is revealed, but neither the audience in the studio nor the viewers at home are informed of the location or the manner of death.
 The game show starts right here.
 To identify the murderer, the studio audience and viewers at home play detective.
 After being introduced to the characters and events, throughout the second part of the broadcast players are tasked with picking the culprit and deducing how they committed the crime.

 Those in the studio used an electronic system of panels and dials, attached to each audience member's chair, to "lodge [their] suspicions" by selecting the killer's name, method of murder, and body's location, which they could do at any time.
 Each case featured 6 suspects (Who?), 6 weapons (With what?), and 6 rooms (Where?) for a total of 216 permutations.
 Studio audience members ask the actors, on stage in character and colour-coordinated costume for easy identification, questions about their motives and actions through an inquiry.
 Interviewing the Cluedo suspects thus results in them finding clues to advance the investigation and make accusations.
 Data from the dials was fed into the studio control room, and an audience poll are intermittently fed back from the computer as an onscreen graphic which show how the audience is leaning, similar to the British version; i.e. a people's choice percentage that reveals which suspect is most likely to have committed the crime.
 The first to feed the right combination into the computer wins a holiday.

-A key tenant of cross-examination carried over from the British version, which was either shown on-screen or explained by McFadyen, is that of the six suspects "everyone must tell the truth except, of course, the murderer", who is allowed to lie.
+A key tenet of cross-examination carried over from the British version, which was either shown on-screen or explained by McFadyen, is that of the six suspects "everyone must tell the truth except, of course, the murderer", who is allowed to lie.
 Rattan explained the logical framework of the game meant, "if [contestants] asked the right questions and interpreted the answers correctly they could by a process of elimination find out who the murderer was".
 McFadyen agreed that as the show progresses, "the audience's understanding of the game will increase and the questions will become more and more tricky".
 The game continued with McFayden "updating us on the state of play" and periodically inviting players to announce their wrong deductions, further reducing possibilities through process of elimination and logical reasoning.